By Faye M Smith

 Enjoy reading sex stories, or would you like to try erotic fiction to spice up your relationship?
 You're not the only one.
 Here's everything you need to know about reading erotic fiction and even how you can start writing your own sex stories.

-Anyone who has read erotic fiction will know exciting sex stories can really spice things up in the bedroom, and adding one of the best vibrators into the mix can make things even steamier!
+Anyone who has read erotic fiction will know exciting sex stories can really spice things up in the bedroom.
+They can inspire you to explore a new fantasy and introduce new types of sex play to your partner, whether that be as simple as adding your best vibrator for mutual masturbation or trying bondage for beginners to make things even steamier.

 If you've always been a little shy about reading sex stories, you might be surprised to know they're actually incredibly popular and often outsell other fiction staples.

 "Erotic fiction has never been more popular," says erotic fiction author Jessica Leoni, sex and relationship expert with dating site IllicitEncounters.com.
 "Romance publisher Mills & Boon reports that erotic fiction outsells sci-fi, mystery, and literary novels, with a readership that is 84% female."